 Mr Hayat said that all-out efforts would be made for the safe recovery of Ajmal Khan.
 He said that the VCs were satisfied with the efforts so far made by the government for the recovery of the ICU VC.

-it would continue their strike till recovery of the ICU VC.
+However, the representative body of teachers, FAPUASA, announced that it would continue their strike till recovery of the ICU VC.

 Talking to this correspondent, FAPUASA KP chapter president Dr Fida said that they were present at the VCs' meeting and presented their point of view.